Zhi-en/Modbus_URCap/README.md

 2024-12-24  Zhi-en      v2.0    Added modbus over USB functionality 2024-12-27  Zhi-en      v2.1    Shift slave address from init to individual functions to allow communication with multiple slaves over the same cable
 2025-01-16  Zhi-en      v2.2    Enable reading and writing of multiple coils, discretes, holdings and inputs.
+2025-02-03  Zhi-en      v2.3    New function code 23 for write followed by read of slave registers in 1 command